 After a few minutes I tried tipping it onto the baseboard to see just how strong it was, I'd had it on the ember pan a while and it had adhered to/ started burning through it.
 As the baseboard was Lime it probably helped as the inner bark is good tinder.

 That was pleasing to not only crack a new wood combination but to do so from a random load of fire wood.
 Whilst I was on a roll I decided to put the Lime through it's paces.

 I couldn't find any Lime long enough for a drill so I resorted to an old and slightly thin Hazel drill that I'd consigned to my wood pile, as opposed to the slightly substandard Silver Birch one that I'd just used.

-I chose a piece of Lime that was slightly warped but had integrity at one end, again I wasn't going to use all of it.
+I purposely chose a piece of Lime that was slightly warped just as an additional challenge but had integrity at one end, again I wasn't going to use all of it.

-The Lime board did what Lime boards do and bed in really quickly and smoothly.
+The Lime board did what Lime boards do and bed in really quickly, darkly and smoothly.

 I also found what I think might be a pretty section of fruit wood and a nicely curved piece of Birch for a bit of future spoon carving.
 A quality afternoon, especially as I could now add another combination to my labour of love bow drill page.